OPS-E2E-PPE/VBA-Docs/api/Word.xlchartpictureplacement.md

 ---
-title: XlChartPicturePlacement enumeration (Word) ms.prod: word ms.assetid: 2759ceb8-3a36-d7fd-016b-8b7f75586010
+title: XlChartPicturePlacement enumeration (Word) ms.assetid: 2759ceb8-3a36-d7fd-016b-8b7f75586010
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # XlChartPicturePlacement enumeration (Word)

-Specifies the placement of a user-selected picture on a bar in a 3-D bar or column.
+Specifies the placement of a user-selected picture on a bar in a 3D bar or column.